MalteT/console-hero/README.md

 But has autocompletion and history, thanks to [rustyline](https://github.com/kkawakam/rustyline).
 The data used in this project comes from the [DungeonWorldData](https://github.com/Vindexus/DungeonWorldData) project.

-## Note

-As of yet only supports querying moves, monsters, tags and items.
+Supports querying monster, items, tags, moves and die rolling.

 ## Build